KapitalWise/kw_sc_api_docs/_api/nudges_get.md

         "id": 1,
         "user": 201,
         "goalSubscription": 5,
-        "description": "Fund your goal by the amount we predicted after analyzing your profile", "accountBalance": 100,
+        "description": "You have $150 extra this week in account ending [2004].
+Would you like to move it to savings?", "accountBalance": 12300.00,
-        "predictedAccountBalance": 120,
+        "predictedAccountBalance": 14300.00,
-        "predictedGoalFunding": 10
+        "predictedGoalFunding": 150.00
         }
         ]